 If your seed-to-sale is pumping out CSVs with broad numbers and no way of tracing where those numbers have come from, it’s very hard, if not impossible, to verify and fix anomalies and errors.

-Solution #2: Use a system that has a double entry ledger & give users the ability to correct mistakes
+Solution: Use a seed-to-sale system that has a double entry ledger & give users the ability to correct mistakes

 A double entry ledger system is a method of recordkeeping that tracks where inventory comes from and where it goes.
 Like a bank account, every transaction gets two entries - a debit and a credit to describe whether inventory is being transferred to or from a batch.